logzio/logz-docs/_source/logzio_collections/_log-sources/docker.md

 --label region=us-east-1 \
 <<DOCKER-IMAGE-NAME>>
 ```
-{% endraw %}

 {% include log-shipping/log-shipping-token.html %}

 {% include log-shipping/listener-var.html %}

-For a complete list of options, see the configuration parameters in step 2.☝️
+For a complete list of options, see the configuration parameters above. 👆

 ##### Check Logz.io for your logs